KiranMantha/plumejs/README.md

 Services in PlumeJs are singleton

+> :warning: Always make sure that the order of deps and constructor arguments is same.
+The system won't check for types at compile time which will cause defects at runtime.

 ## Setting up Internationalization

 Adding translations in PlumeJS is a breeze.
 Checkout below for implementation: